nipreps/nipreps-book/docs/preparation/step0.md

 ## <i class="fas fa-hammer"></i> Local installation ("bare-metal")

-If you would like to follow along using your own setup and you have a functional Python environment, you can:
+If you would like to follow along using your own setup and you have a functional Python environment, you can run the following commands in your terminal:

 ```bash